dfinity/bitcoin-canister/bootstrap/README.md

     MAINNET_WATCHDOG_CANISTER_ID="gatoo-6iaaa-aaaan-aaacq-cai"
 ```

-When installing canister on a testnet first start a testnet:
+When installing canister on a testnet first start a farm testnet via `$ ict testnet create`:

 ```shell
 # In a separate terminal and in separate folder clone IC-repo